-Goal #2: During the first 30 minutes of a ABA session, Y. will select preferred options from the cabinet in the clinical room.
+Goal #2: During the first 30 minutes of an ABA session, Y. will select preferred options from the cabinet in the clinical room.
 He is allowed to change his mind any time if he is no longer interested in the activities.
-He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for a duration of 2 minutes without running out or maladaptive behaviors (such as crying or asking “Where is my grandma?”).
+He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for a duration of 2 minutes without running out or engaging in maladaptive behaviors (such as crying or asking “Where is my grandma?”).

-Goal #3: During the first 30 minutes of a ABA session, Y. will select preferred options from the cabinet in the clinical room (the choices will be turn-taking, e.g., throwing balls with the RBT).
+Goal #3: During the first 30 minutes of an ABA session, Y. will select preferred options from the cabinet in the clinical room (the choices will be turn-taking, e.g., throwing balls with the RBT).
 He is allowed to change his mind any time if he is no longer interested in the activities.
-He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for a duration of 10 minutes without running out or maladaptive behaviors (such as crying or asking “Where is my grandma?”).
+He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for a duration of 10 minutes without running out or engaging in maladaptive behaviors (such as crying or asking “Where is my grandma?”).

-Goal #4: During the first 30 minutes of a ABA session, Y. will select preferred options from the cabinet in the clinical room (the choices will be turn-taking, e.g., throwing balls with the RBT).
+Goal #4: During the first 30 minutes of an ABA session, Y. will select preferred options from the cabinet in the clinical room (the choices will be turn-taking, e.g., throwing balls with the RBT).
 He is allowed to change his mind any time if he is no longer interested in the activities.
-He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for a duration of 20 minutes without running out or maladaptive behaviors (such as crying or asking “Where is my grandma?”) while utilizing a self-monitoring protocol with 100% accuracy.
+He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for a duration of 20 minutes without running out or engaging in maladaptive behaviors (such as crying or asking “Where is my grandma?”) while utilizing a self-monitoring protocol with 100% accuracy.

-Terminal Goal: During the first 30 minutes of a ABA session, Y. will select preferred options from the cabinet in the clinical room (the choices will be turn-taking, e.g., throwing balls with the RBT).
+Terminal Goal: During the first 30 minutes of an ABA session, Y. will select preferred options from the cabinet in the clinical room (the choices will be turn-taking, e.g., throwing balls with the RBT).
 He is allowed to change his mind any time if he is no longer interested in the activities.
-He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for the first hour of the ABA session without running out or maladaptive behaviors (such as crying or asking “Where is my grandma?”) while utilizing a self-monitoring protocol with 100% accuracy, across at least 5 consecutive ABA sessions.
+He will then sustain engagement in any of these free play choices with only the RBT inside the clinical room for the first hour of the ABA session without running out or engaging in maladaptive behaviors (such as crying or asking “Where is my grandma?”) while utilizing a self-monitoring protocol with 100% accuracy, across at least 5 consecutive ABA sessions.